yarastouhi/Gaby/README.md

 # Gaby
 This project is a chatbot designed to assist users of the Concordia University Library by providing helpful responses, answering questions, and offering guidance on library resources.
 The chatbot is built using `Streamlit` for the user interface and `LangChain` for the chatbot's logic and processing.
+This chatbot is built using Retrieval-Augmented Generation (RAG), which retrieves information from a database that was created using Swallow and manual scraping of the library's website.

 ## Installation and Setup
 Install Dependencies:
 Make sure you have Python installed.
 Then, install the required Python packages: